 They sit at opposing ends of the cost charts with Maotai starting at about 300 RMB (~$50 USD) per bottle, and Er Guo Tou priced around 8 RMB (~$1.50 USD) per bottle.
 One offers you a level of refinement and sophistication, while the other delivers a punch to your soft parts and doesn’t call you the next day.
 Should neither extreme be your taste, there is a spectrum of other brands that fill the in-between.

 Baijiu breaks down into four different types, or aromas: rice aroma (米香), light aroma (清香), strong aroma (浓香), and sauce aroma (酱香)

 Baijiu is made in five steps: preparation of ingredients, preparation of qu, saccharification, fermentation, distillation and aging.
 The specific ingredients and techniques employed vary from one baijiu to the next, but at its most basic, this is how it’s done. [source]

 Pijiu: An Ale For All Your Ills

 Typically pilsner lagers, Chinese beer comes in bottles larger than what are standard in many Western countries.
-With your average Budweiser bottle coming in at about 350 ml, it is easily overshadowed by the 500-750 ml bottles of Chinese brew.
+With your average straight-out-of-Missouri Budweiser bottle measuring in at about 350 ml, it is easily overshadowed by the 500-750 ml bottles of Chinese brew.